All Episodes

 But let's get back into it.

-Beyond these Italian gangsters have been immortalized in iconic 20th century literature and film, which often depicts them at the height of their power in and around the 1950s.
+These Italian gangsters have been immortalized in iconic 20th century literature and film, which often depicts them at the height of their power in and around the 1950s.

-Yet rarely explored are the earliest origins of the mafia, a history that goes back a century before the era depicted in the likes of the Godfather and Goodfellas.
+a history that goes back a century before the era depicted in the likes of the Godfather and Goodfellas.

 In 1972, Italian journalist Luigi Barzini had this to say about Italy's southernmost island.

-The reason why Sicily is ungovernable is that the inhabitants have long ago learned to distrust and neutralize all written laws and to govern themselves in their own rough homemade fashion, as if official institutions did not exist.
+The reason why Sicily is ungovernable is that the inhabitants have long ago learned to distrust and neutralize all written laws and to govern themselves in their own rough homemade fashion as if official institutions did not exist.

 Guys, hold on.